nboldhq/docs/contents/40-collaboration-templates/onenote.md

 ## Where are your notebooks located?

-In your newly created team, all your notebooks are stored to the `Notebooks` folder in the destination default documents library.
+In your newly created team, all your notebooks are stored in the `Notebooks` folder in the destination default documents library.
 The folder is created if it doesn't exist.

 ## Non-supported features